vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 ###Spring MVC Test Framework
 - Unit testing @Controllers is not enough, need to test, all the spring managed MVC features as
-    - @RequestMapping resulting in correct urls
+    - @RequestMapping are resolved to correct URLs
     - @Valid validations
     - redirects
     - correct View resolving